MNSGC-Ballooning/PayloadTemplate/README.md

 ## Wiring for the sketch

-The Payload Template sketch was built to be run on an Arduino Uno.
-However, it should be easy to port to other boards, and in fact for large projects this is recommended - this sketch uses about 70% of both program storage and RAM on the Uno, and leaves only two digital pins unused.
+The Payload Template sketch was built to be run on an Arduino Mega.
+However, it should be easy to port to other boards with comperable or larger available memory.
+Although it is possible to run this sketch on an Uno, it already uses about 70% of both program storage and RAM and leaves only two digital pins unused, allowing little room for additional features of specific projects.

 As written, the sketch assumes the following digital pin connections.
 Entries in **bold** are fixed by hardware or library specifications, while those in *italics* are strongly recommended, but can be moved if needed.
+If a pin isn't listed, it's available without restriction.

+### USB pins*

-0. *open*
+0. *reserved*
-1. *open*
+1. *reserved*

-2. GPS RX
-3. GPS TX - SoftwareSerial connection
-4. XBee RX
-5. XBee TX - SoftwareSerial connection
+### LED Pins

-6. open
+6. data LED
-7. open
+7. radio LED

-8. Chip Select - Fixed for the shield this was developed on, but could be moved with a breakout.
-9. data LED - flashes when data is written to the SD card.
-10. *radio LED* - flashes when transmitting or receiving xBee communication.
-11. **SD MOSI**
+### Serial Pins**

+16. *GPS TX*
+17. *GPS RX*
+18. *XBee TX*
+19. *XBee RX*

+### SD Pins

-12. **SD MISO**
+50. **SD MISO**
+51. **SD MOSI**
-13. **SD SCK** - SPI limited to these pins, but more devices can be added, as it is a data bus.
+52. **SD SCK** - SPI limited to these pins, but more devices can be added, as it is a data bus.
+53. *SD Chip Select* - Chip Select can be moved, but pin 53 must be an output for SD library to work.

-*Note:* Pins 0 and 1 are *technically* open for use; however, they are shard by the USB port when uploading code, and may cause problems when connected to sensors.
-Only use as a last resort.
+*Pins 0 and 1 are *technically* open for use; however, they are shared by the USB port when uploading code, and may cause problems when connected to sensors.
+Since the Mega has over 50  other digital pins, it's best to just avoid these unless required by a shield or library.
-Pin 10 can be moved, but must remain an output pin for SPI (including SD) connection to work.
+**The Mega has 3 hardware serial lines that should be used first for any serial connection.
+However, the order doesn't matter and if necessary the SoftwareSerial library can be used to move these connections to other pins.

 ## Using this template

 Simply download the zip file and extract the contents to your project folder.
-Rename the sketch file and folder to something appropriate for your project.
+Rename **both** the sketch file and folder to something appropriate for your project.
 You will also need to assign a unique ID to the xBee via the constant String variable in the [main sketch file.](PayloadTemplate.ino) From there, make whatever edits and additions you need for your project.

 Please don't clone this repository unless you wish to make changes to the template itself, as this